What Is Insulin

 What is insulin?

 Insulin is a hormone made by the pancreas.
-Insulin helps remove sugar from your blood and takes it to other parts of your body.
-This helps lower your blood sugar levels.
+Insulin helps remove sugar from your blood.
+This helps lower your blood sugar level.
 You may need to take insulin if your pancreas is not making enough.
-You may also need to take insulin if your body cannot use insulin correctly.
+You may need to take insulin if your body cannot use insulin correctly.